iampavangandhi/TheNodeCourse/README.md

 ---

-### ⚡ Prerequisites for the course with resources to learn them.
+### ⚡ Prerequisites for the course with resources to learn.

 - [HTML5](https://youtu.be/UB1O30fR-EE)
 - [CSS3](https://youtu.be/yfoY53QXEnI)